-8.33 As part of the 'blue carbon' ecosystem, coastal wetlands (mangrove and saltmarsh) also play a key role in capturing carbon, due to the high rate at which they generate biomass.
+- 8.33 As part of the 'blue carbon' ecosystem, coastal wetlands (mangrove and saltmarsh) also play a key role in capturing carbon, due to the high rate at which they generate biomass.
 Wirral peninsula has extensive saltmarsh resources and opportunities for their expansion.
-Saltmarsh is one of the habitats that makes up the Borough's 'Coastal/Estuarine Edge' Landscape Character Area 61 and is one of the habitats protected by the Borough's internationally designated coastal sites.
+Salt marsh and sand dune habitats are expanding on the North Wirral Foreshore.
+Saltmarsh is one of the habitats that makes up the Borough's 'Coastal/Estuarine Edge' Landscape Character Area 66 and is one of the habitats protected by the Borough's internationally designated coastal sites.
 Wirral's 2019 Strategic Flood Risk Assessment (SFRA) highlights the opportunities, in some places, for a 'managed realignment' of flood defence on the coast, which would create a more natural coastline and would provide space for the natural roll-back of saltmarsh in response to ongoing coastal change.
-However, it should be noted that there has been a lack of consensus among local community members over processes of coastal change and the potential for encouraging natural processes.

-8.34 The land cover data mapped in Figure 8.1 shows that there is no significant peat resource within Wirral which is identified in the data - within the wider Merseyside area, lowland raised bogs are largely concentrated further north in Sefton, Knowsley and St Helens62.
-The major land cover types, outside the urbanised area, are arable land, pasture and recreational green spaces, interspersed with blocks of coniferous, mixed and broad-leaved woodland.
+However, it should be noted that there has been a lack of consensus among local community members over processes of coastal change and the potential for encouraging natural processes. - 8.34 The land cover data mapped in Figure 8.1 (see Map Appendix) shows that there is no significant peat resource within Wirral which is identified in the data within the wider Merseyside area, lowland raised bogs are largely concentrated further north in Sefton, Knowsley, and St Helens.
+The major land cover types, outside the urbanised area, are arable land, pasture, and recreational green spaces, interspersed with blocks of coniferous, mixed, and broadleaved woodland.

-8.35 The amount of carbon stored within the vegetation and top 30cm of soil is known for a wide range of UK land uses and habitat types.
+- 8.35 The amount of carbon stored within the vegetation and top 30cm of soil is known for a wide range of UK land uses and habitat types.
 This assessment has therefore used carbon storage figures rather than carbon sequestration (the ongoing removal of carbon from the atmosphere) to consider sensitivity to loss.
 While using simple estimates of carbon storage may have limited interpretation compared to more complex studies which take sequestration into account, it has allowed us to rank importance of ecosystem types and show which have the most capacity or potential to continue to store carbon under appropriate management regimes.
-This also allows for consistency with the other Core Themes, given that it is physical assets which are being assigned sensitivity ratings, rather than 'flows'.

-8.36 As sufficiently up-to-date Phase 1 Habitat data is not available for Wirral, this study will instead rely on CEH Land Cover 2019 data, which assigns a habitat type to each area of
+This also allows for consistency with the other Core Themes, given that it is physical assets which are being assigned sensitivity ratings, rather than 'flows'. - 8.36 As sufficiently up-to-date Phase 1 Habitat data is not available for Wirral, this study relies on the Natural Capital